Esri/jsapi-resources/TROUBLESHOOTING.md

 Verified regressions can be reported to[ Esri Technical Support](https://support.esri.com/en/contact-tech-support) or the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions).

 **New bugs.** The best practice for verifying these is to re-create them in a simple, plain JavaScript application, without the framework or bundler.
-The ESM CDN is an easy way to test for these types of issues, here is the [sample application](./esm-samples/jsapi-esm-cdn/).
+The ESM CDN is an easy way to test for these types of issues, and here is the [sample application](./esm-samples/jsapi-esm-cdn/).

 Verified bugs can be reported to[ Esri Technical Support](https://support.esri.com/en/contact-tech-support) or the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions).